theryancook/CoderAcademyProject-assignment_T2A2/README.md

 ### Q8 - Research what your legal obligations are in relation to handling user data and how they can be met for the project

+The Australian Government has a detailed outline available online of legal obligations for handling user data.
+While it would be impractical to go through the whole list of requirements, i’ll highlight some key requirements and how these would be met for the Marketplace app.

+For error handling, sensitive information including system details, session identifiers and account information in error responses is to be withheld from error pages.
+For authentication and identity management, all passwords and authentication tokens are to be sent over an encrypted connection (for example, SSL).
+Temporary passwords (or links to temporary passwords) are an exception, which may be transmitted unencrypted.
+For file management, security-relevant data (for example, passwords & connection strings) are stored server-side rather than client-side.
+For session management, logout mechanisms must be available to users from all screens that are protected by authorisation, in order to terminate the associated session or connection.

+Rails has some of this functionality built in, and for what’s not available in Rails, other methods for following and implementing these guidelines will be followed.

+By following these guidelines, it saves both parties from any legal implications, as well as being a good foundation for the overall security of the application.